 - Applied Drama

 - Creative Industries Practical Project

-There will be a additional £15 Fee for Pantomime visit for Performance Analysis 1 module.
+There will be an additional £15 Fee for Pantomime visit for Perspectives on Performance module.

 Please note: You can apply for this course either through UCAS or directly with the College.

 If applying via UCAS please use the following details:

 Course Code W303, University Code W01, Campus Code = F.